berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj02.md

 - Instructor/TA training (youtube): Walk through of calculating a single node to translate the formula expression to a spreadsheet presentation (2min)
 - optional training (youtube): Walkthrough how to complete the entire MLP worksheet (4min)
 - TA explanation: Doing some translation between the formulas on the CS188 slides and how the values would look in a matrix. -
-- Distribution of Neural net worksheets on paper or with google sheets
+- Distribution of Neural net worksheets on paper or with google sheets.

 ## Grading
 The quiz is the test of the "navigation" guide.
 My current thinking is that the final grade of the exercise comes in 2 parts: a rubric score of the study guide and the score on the test.
 If the student following a guide achieves an 90% & above, both students get the 90%+ points.
 If the student following the guide scores below the 90% threshold, students could recieve a mix of the peer assessment of the navigation guide and the points achieved on the "stress test".